 Houses built in the 1970s were generally not insulated.
 Insulation may be required as part of any renovation project, and in any case will provide benefits for occupants.

-Although insulation was available and its benefits understood, houses built during the early 1970s were generally not insulated as ceiling insulation only became mandatory in 1978.
+Although insulation was available and its benefits understood, houses built during the early 1970s were generally not insulated as minimum levels of thermal insulation only became mandatory in 1978.

-The lack of insulation through most of the 1970s – combined with large areas of single-glazed windows - meant that many houses were cold in winter.
+The lack of insulation through most of the 1970s – combined with large areas of single-glazed windows – meant that many houses were cold in winter.
 They could also be noisy as sound was readily transmitted due to the lightweight construction and lack of insulation.

 Many houses may have had roof space insulation added later (Figure 1), and some have also had underfloor insulation added.
 But the level of insulation is likely to fall well short of current insulation requirements.